bakito/adguardhome-sync/README.md

 ### Unraid

+⚠️ Disclaimer: Tere exists an unraid tepmlate for this application.
+This template is not managed by this project.
+Also, as unraid is not known to me, I can not give any support on unraind templates.

 Note when running the Docker container in Unraid please remove unneeded env variables if don't needed.
 If replica2 isn't used this can cause sync errors.